 Qvault is a new opensource password manager, with an emphasis on user experience and customization options.

-Many who stumble upon Qvault ask,
+Many who stumble upon Qvault ask the following,

 “How is this different from other password managers?”